 Jeff’s story gave us some tips on the hard part: deciding on personas and coming up with questions that will classify respondents.
 Here are some tips on the easy part—putting it all together in a typeform.

 You can add a customized background to any typeform.
 Use it to match your brand, evoke emotions, or just to make it look sharp.
 Learn how to customize the look of your typeform.

 Want to make your typeform more personal?
-Be more conversational by reusing answers from previous questions with Piping.
+Be more conversational by reusing answers from previous questions with Recall information.